Japanese knives and cutting techniques - Taste through cutting | SUSHIYA sansaro

 In loose succession, we report in our SUSHIYA blog on the subject of Japanese knives and cutting techniques and thus accompany our Sushi course for advanced, which will be held for the first time in March 2018.
 This is the second part, the first was Japanese knives and cutting techniques - an introduction.
 The series will be continued and supplemented.

-JAPANESE KNIVES & CUTTING TECHNIQUES - TASTE THROUGH CUTTING
+JAPANESE KNIVES & CUTTING TECHNIQUES - FLAVOR THROUGH CUTTING

 In most kitchens, the chef will bring out the flavor of a product primarily through the form of cooking and seasoning.